New York Roads - NY 25 - Nassau/Suffolk Cos.

-NY 25, Suffolk County
+NY 25, Nassau and Suffolk Counties

 WB from Commack, starting at Town Line Rd./Commack Rd. with a shield borrowed from CR 14 (most likely) or some other x4 route.
 CR 14 is most likely because it's just a touch to the east.
 The CR 4 and 35 shelds are older and a rare style, because most Suffolk County shields are unnecessarily wide.
 The CR 66 shield is just unique, because shields omitting "Suffolk" on top are only otherwise found on overhead signs, and are again in that wide style.